-To develop that relationship, customers need exposure to other products and services that can serve them as well.
+To develop that relationship, customers need exposure to other products and services that can also serve them.

 So, let’s talk about ways you can do that.

 Once again, sales automation tools provide a mechanism for this.
-There are two primary strategies you can use to present customers with other products.
+You can use two primary strategies to present customers with other products.

 Second, tag subscribers based on the links they click in your emails.
 You can also investigate what pages they visit on your website.
-From there, send targeted emails with discounts that incentivize them to purchase products they’ve looked at.
+Finally, send targeted emails with discounts that incentivize them to purchase products they’ve looked at.

 4. Offer Limited-Time Discounts